Anessen/PSFalcon/Parameters.md

 However, it is important to note that the CrowdStrike APIs were not designed to "retrieve all data".
 If you exceed the maximum limit of a particular API, it is best to modify your command using the `-Filter` parameter to ensure that your next attempts will succeed.
 Using a filter will allow you to break your results into smaller groups and use those groups to retrieve all the available results.

+## -Total
+The `-Total` switch returns the total result count rather than the results themselves.
+It takes precedence over `-Detailed` and `-All`, so using either of those parameters with `-Total` will have no effect.

 ## -Detailed
 If a PSFalcon command returns "identifiers", you can use the `-Detailed` switch to pass the identifiers back to the command and retrieve more detailed information.
 For example, running `Get-FalconHost` will retrieve host identifiers, but using `Get-FalconHost -Detailed` is the same as running two commands (which outputs the identifiers, plus information about the hosts).
 ```powershell